Prevention and Treatment Strategies for Achilles Injury - Part 2

 When any damage occurs to the soft tissue (muscles, tendons, ligaments), the body immediately goes into a process of repair.
-Where the individual fibres have been ruptured, or torn, the body begins to bind the damaged fibres together using a fibrous protein called collagen or, as it is more commonly known, scar tissue.
+Where the individual fibres have been ruptured or torn, the body begins to bind the damaged fibres together using a fibrous protein called collagen or, as it is more commonly known, scar tissue.
 When a tendon is torn or strained, you would expect that the body would repair that damage with a new tendon.
 In reality, this does not happen.
 The tear or rupture is repaired with scar tissue.
-Now, this might not sound like a big deal, but if you have ever suffered an Achilles injury, (or any soft tissue injury) you will know how annoying it is to keep re-injuring that same old injury, over and over again.
+Now, this might not sound like a big deal, but if you have ever suffered an Achilles injury, (or any soft tissue injury), you will know how annoying it is to keep re-injuring that same old injury, over and over again.

 Scar tissue is made from a very brittle, inflexible fibrous material.
-This fibrous material binds itself to the damaged tendon in an effort to draw the damaged fibres back together.
-What results is a bulky mass of fibrous scar tissue completely surrounding the injury site.
+This fibrous material binds itself to the damaged tendon to draw the damaged fibres back together.
+What results is a bulky mass of fibrous scar tissue surrounding the injury site.
 In some cases, it is even possible to see and feel this bulky mass under the skin.
 When scar tissue forms around an injury site, it is never as strong as the tissue it replaces.
 It also tends to contract and deform the surrounding tissues, so not only is the strength of the tissue diminished, but the flexibility of the tissue is also compromised.

 So, how do we get rid of that annoying formation of scar tissue?

 Firstly, you must keep active and do not listen to anyone who tells you to do nothing.
 Now is the time to start active rehabilitation.
-Most of the swelling will have subsided after the first 48 to 72 hours and you are now ready to start a light activity.
-Light activity will not only promote blood circulation, but it will also activate the lymphatic system.
+Most of the swelling will have subsided after the first 48 to 72 hours, and you are now ready to start a light activity.
+Light activity will not only promote blood circulation but will also activate the lymphatic system.
 The lymphatic system is vital in clearing the body of toxins and waste products, which can accumulate in the body following a sports injury.
 Activity is the only way to activate the lymphatic system.
 Before we move on, a quick word of warning.
 Never do any activity that hurts the injured area.
 Of course, you may feel some discomfort, but never push yourself to the point where you are feeling pain.
 Listen to your body.
-Do not overdo it at this stage of the recovery, you have come too far to blow it now.
+Do not overdo it at this stage of the recovery; you have come too far to blow it now.

 To remove most of the unwanted scar tissue, you now need to start two vital treatments.
 The first is used by physical therapists (or physiotherapists), and primarily involves increasing the blood supply to the injured area.
 The aim is to increase the amount of oxygen and nutrients to the damaged tissues.
-The Achilles tendon receives very little blood supply, as compared to a muscle for example.
+The Achilles tendon receives very little blood supply, as compared to a muscle, for example.
 So, it is vitally important to increase the blood flow to the injured area.
 This will help supply the tendon with the oxygen and nutrients they need for a speedy recovery.
-Physical Therapists accomplish this aim by using a number of activities to stimulate the injured area.
+Physical Therapists accomplish this aim by using several activities to stimulate the injured area.

 Just a few final points

 Be sure to drink plenty of fluid during your injury rehabilitation.
 The extra fluid will help to flush a lot of the waste products from your body.
 Also, I recommend you purchase a special ointment to use for your massage called "Arnica".
-This special ointment is extremely effective in treating soft tissue injuries, like sprains and tears.
+This special ointment is extremely useful in treating soft tissue injuries, like sprains and tears.
 Arnica can be purchased at most health food shops and pharmacies.

 This article first appeared in: